 The trouble with Microsoft’s Troubleshooters

 Recent versions of Windows are equipped with a “Troubleshooting” feature that can be found in the Control Panel or the new Settings application.
 You might find this tool useful if you have some trouble with your computer as it can quickly fix some common issues in a user-friendly way.
 This write up demonstrates an implementation flaw that can be used to compromise a computer where a crafted diagnostic package is opened.
-Microsoft pushed back providing a fix for the current versions of Windows; to avoid trouble, pay special attention to not open .diagcab files.
+Microsoft [edit: initially] pushed back providing a fix for the current versions of Windows [edit: but decided two fix it two years later]; to avoid trouble, pay special attention to not open .diagcab files.
 Mail server operators are recommended to include this file type to their blacklists.

 Windows is shipped with a bunch of Troubleshooters by default.
 The technology is flexible so additional diagnostic packages can be downloaded from the internet.
 Integrity of these packages are protected to avoid external tampering, if signature verification fails, the tool refuses to execute the package.